bateller/martinfitzpatrick.name/scripts/notebook-list.md

 Title: Notebooks
 Slug: notebooks

+Here you'll find a selection of publicly-available [IPython Notebook](http://ipython.org/notebook.html) files (.ipynb) I've written.
-Below are a list of my publicly available IPython Notebook files (.ipynb).
-This listing is automatically generated from my [notebook repo on Github](http://github.com/mfitzp/ipython-notebooks) here.
+The list is automatically generated from my [notebook repo on Github](http://github.com/mfitzp/ipython-notebooks) here and will incude notebooks for common data processing tasks.

+Some of the notebooks listed here may also be configured to run with [QtIPy](http://martinfitzpatrick.name/article/qtipy-the-data-automator/) to automate your data analysis.

 @for nb in notebooks: